Missing in Brooks County: Michael Vickers, working against the migrants

 A rancher who refuses permission for jugs of clean water to be left on his property is veterinarian Michael Vickers, co-founder of the Texas Border Volunteers, a paramilitary group that hunts migrants and turns them over to the US Border Patrol.
 Vickers is a hunter, and proudly exhibits his large collection of mounted heads with antlers, of deer and similar horned animals.
 He says he has seen the flow of migrants increase from "a few polite peasants a week" to "a flood of desperate people", many of whom, according to him, are criminals and possibly terrorists.
 As one of the Volunteers put it, "An illegal alien crosser is an illegal alien crosser, it's black and white, it's not gray.
 We're in a war zone here."
 Vickers sees no point in water stations for migrants; they can use, he said, the cattle troughs of water.
 He thinks that Canales may have stolen his own water stations, to increase sympathy and contributions.

 Medical examiner Dr. Corinne Stern explains that water in these cattle troughs is usually contaminated and can kill people.
 The film interviews, without showing his face, a migrant who says he was with Maceda when he died, a direct result of drinking bad water.

 Awards and showings

 The film had its world premiere at the 2020 Hot Springs Documentary Film Festival, where it received the award of "Best Southern Documentary".
 It was chosen as best documentary feature at the 2021 Ashland Independent Film Festival, Atlanta DocuFest, Doc.
 Boston Documentary Film Festival, RiverRun International Film Festival, Thin Line Festival, Toronto Arthouse Film Festival, Newburyport Documentary Film Festival, Adirondack Film Festival, Lost River Film Festival, and the San Luis Obispo International Film Festival, at the latter of which it was also chosen by the audience as "Best in the Fest".

 After showing in selected theaters in 2021, It will have its broadcast premiere on the PBS series Independent Lens, on January 31, 2022.
+It was a Finalist for a duPont Columbia Award and won a Peabody Award in the Documentary category in 2022.